 Wrestling with disease, cancer, stroke, misfortune, or some great loss taxes the hardiest soul.
 Perseverance with God is founded on knowing something of His compassion and promises (v.13).
 God remains!
 This is the thought that comforts this afflicted man.

-They know pain.
-They know loss.
-They cannot sleep and are wracked with physical and mental pain from their spiritual anguish.
+We know pain.
+We know loss.
+We cannot sleep and are wracked with physical and mental pain from their spiritual anguish.

 This is what we cling to.
 This truth that sits atop the reality of our groaning.